buildpacks/rfcs/text/0000-stack-buildpacks.md

 A userspace buildpack MAY NOT provide mixins in the build plan.

+### Requiring Mixins

+Stack buildpacks MUST NOT require any entries in the build plan (neither mixins nor non-mixins).
+This ensures that we do not need to re-run the detect phase.

 ### Resolving Mixins

 After the detect phase, the lifecycle will merge the list of provided mixins from the following sources: